Welcome to MillennialMoneyMan.com!

 4. Work really hard and then make your money work for you.

 Feel free to use this site and my story as a resource, inspiration, whatever.
 You can change your financial life, and I’m rooting for you.
-You don’t have to be screwed by student loan debt and consumer debt just because you are a Millennial.
+You don’t have to be screwed by student loan debt and consumer debt just because someone told you that was the norm because being a millennial means you are living on your own terms.